-Let’s be honest, few people are as synonymous with Christmastime as Macauley Culkin: he’s up there with Mariah Carey and Noddy Holder in the entertainment festive holy trinity.
+Let’s be honest, few people are as synonymous with Christmastime as Macauley Culkin: he’s up there with Mariah Carey and Noddy Holder in the festive holy trinity.

 In Home Alone, he lives every child’s ill-advised wish of being left without supervision, when his parents accidentally jet off to Paris for the holidays without him.

 This modest Christmas comedy became a phenomenal money-making machine – like the aforementioned Carey’s All I Want For Christmas Is You it’s a festive freight train that comes ploughing through the cultural landscape in December each year.

 Surprisingly violent in a cartoon-like way, it’s a celebration of enterprise that captured the heart and wickedness of every child (and nostalgic millennial) on the planet.

 Sign up to the Radio Times newsletter for the latest TV and entertainment news